-The author hopes that the process model and the stories inspire other researchers to test and challenge it against different sectors, individuals, and socio-political contexts in different types of economies.
-There is still so much unmapped territory in how entrepreneurial processes are juggled by individuals (and teams) of all ages in multi-layered contexts.
-This complexity needs exploring and fresh insights, so that we can add value to start-ups and those supporting them, which hopefully this article has added another pathway for.
+The author hopes that the process model and stories will inspire other researchers to test and challenge them against different sectors, individuals, and socio-political contexts in different types of economy.
+There is still so much unmapped territory regarding how entrepreneurial processes are juggled by individuals (and teams) of all ages in multilayered contexts.
+This complexity needs to be explored and fresh insights provided, so that we can add value to start-ups and those supporting them, for which I trust this article has added another pathway.

 References: